Mrs. Alicia Palmer

 In fifth grade Religion, students will continue studying the seven Sacraments and the various ways God is worshipped.
-In sixth grade Religion, the students will begin the trimester by studying the Old Testament and how to locate verses in the Bible.
+In sixth grade Religion, the students will continue the trimester by studying the Old Testament and how to locate verses in the Bible.
 One of our largest focuses in Religion is giving back to the community, which we are constantly doing with cards and service efforts within the school.
 As Matthew 10:8 states, “Heal the sick, raise the dead, cleanse lepers...
 You received without paying; give without pay.”
 The students have been wonderful in their support of one another, and their community.
+Both grades will continue assisting with the Friday liturgy through the end of May.